The Detection and Management of Temporomandibular Disorders in Primary Dental Care

 Stress may cause or aggravate TMD.
 Most of us think of “stress” as an external situation (the “stressor”) that causes us to have negative physical and emotional reactions, which may overwhelm a person’s ability to cope effectively.
 If a stressful situation persists, or if a person has had a number of stressors over time, the body may develop a higher level of muscle tension, predisposing the person to TMD.

-Some patients may clench or grind their teeth when they experience stress and this can result in sore jaw muscles and/or TMJs, and can also cause headaches.
+Some patients may clench or grind their teeth when they experience stress or hold excessive tension in their masticatory muscles and this can result in sore jaw muscles and/or TMJs, and can also cause headaches.
 Some patients will feel physically or emotionally fatigued or “stressed” as a result of their pain, and this can reduce their ability to cope with the pain.
 This may lead to even more pain, which for some patients, becomes a cycle of pain, stress, tension, and fatigue.
 Thus, while it is difficult to know whether stress has caused a patient’s TMD, stress generally makes TMD worse.

 Nocturnal (nighttime) and diurnal (daytime) clenching and grinding can cause TMD pain and other symptoms.
 A patient may report clenching or grinding, or a dental examination may provide this indication through tooth attrition.
 For patients with significant tooth attrition, it is important to determine whether this attrition is associated with a current grinding habit, or if the attrition occurred in the past.
 Studies have not found significantly greater tooth attrition in patients with TMD and some patients exhibit very severe tooth attrition with no history of TMD pain or dysfunction.